gnosis/conditional-tokens-tutorial/docs/02_development_environment.md

 REACT_APP_NETWORK_ID=
 ```
 - `REACT_APP_OPERATOR_MNEMONIC` and `REACT_APP_OPERATOR_ADDRESS` are related with the operator mnemonic and account.
 We will need both to deploy the conditional tokens smart contracts and to give the operator the right privileges inside the app.
-- `REACT_APP_FUNDING` indicates the initial funding of the market given by the operator.
+- `REACT_APP_FUNDING` indicates the initial funding (collateral token) of the market given by the operator.
 - `REACT_APP_ORACLE_ADDRESS` is the oracle address who will resolve the market.
 - `REACT_APP_INFURA_ID` is your Infura project id.
 It is not needed in case you are using your local environment with Ganache.
 - `REACT_APP_NETWORK_ID` is the network id.
 It is not needed in case you are using your local environment.
 It could be `1`, `3`, `4`, `5` or `42`, depending on the network you would like to use.